DylanGlass/theHobblinGoblin/private/NPCs/ormondWeirdwood.md

 Evil: 4 Chaotic: 9

 # Plot Hook
 He has been infected by an experiment gone wrong with a more prolific form of lycanthropy that changes him every night.
-Werewolf.
+[Werewolf].